MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsTeamsTranslationRule.md

 ```

 ## DESCRIPTION
-This cmdlet tests a phone number against the defined number manipulation rules and return information about the matching rules.
-If not matching rules were found,
+This cmdlet tests a phone number against the configured number manipulation rules and return information about the matching rule.
-the cmdlet returns the message Number translation rule not found.

 ## EXAMPLES